Brian Unger: Hosting

 Unger hosted a documentary special on The History Channel titled How the States Got Their Shapes.
 In 2011, the network expanded the special into a weekly series, which Unger hosts.
 As of 2014, Unger co-hosts Showdown of the Unbeatables.

 As of September 8, 2013, Brian Unger hosted an NFL.com segment titled "Game Day Satisfaction: Week 1".

+Traditional reporting

+Unger joined the inaugural news staff of Atlanta television station WUPA (channel 69) as a multimedia journalist for the network-owned station that became the market's CBS affiliate in August of the same year; his on-air debut was September 15.

+Personal life

+On The Young Turks online show "Old School" (July 10, 2023, with co-hosts Cenk Uygur and Ben Mankiewicz), Unger disclosed publicly for the first time that he is gay, and married to former child actor Nicholas Phillips.
+As of 2023, they live on a farm in Cherokee County, Georgia outside Atlanta.